c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 hardware will appear in the Device Manager and we'll need to install extra drivers in some cases.

-* Modify the **Disk** to use the VirtIO driver in `Advanced options->Disk bus`.
+* Modify the *Disk* to use the VirtIO driver in `Advanced options->Disk bus`.
-* Modify the **NIC** device to use the VirtIO driver.
+* Modify the *NIC* device to use the VirtIO driver.
 This gives good performance, just note that you'll need to install the NetKVM driver as described below.
 * Create an additional new IDE CDROM with `Add Hardware->Storage->Select custom storage->CDROM device` so that we have access to the VirtIO drivers during the install.
-As of this writing, ubuntu seems to provide ancient VirtIO drivers, so you should download the [iso with RedHat virtio-win drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html) instead and attach this to the new CDROM device.
+As of this writing, Ubuntu seems to provide ancient VirtIO drivers, so you should download the [iso with RedHat virtio-win drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html) instead and attach this to the new CDROM device.
 Note that the other CDROM